Skip to content

 Issue Server Certificates

-Use the CA certificate you just generated to issue a server certificate, which is used to verify the identity of the server owner.
+Use the CA certificate you just generated to issue a server certificate, which is used by EMQX listeners to prove their identity to clients.
 The server certificate is usually issued to the hostname, server name, or domain name (such as www.emqx.com).
 We need to use the CA key (rootCA.key), CA certificate (rootCA.crt), and server Certificate Signing Request (CSR) (server.csr) to generate the server certificate.

 1. Run the following command to generate a key pair for the server certificate: